Israeladebisi/Python-Data-Visualization-Project/README.md

 # Python Data Visualization Project Airbnb
 Experimenting with geopandas and other visualization libraries in python

-## Table of Contents
+## Contents
 - Introduction
 - Technologies
 - Prerequisites
 - Contributors

 ## Introduction
-This is a small project experimenting geopandas and other python visualization libraries.
+This is a small project experimenting with geopandas and other python visualization libraries.
 I used these libraries to analyse Airbnb listings in Barcelona.
 These listings contain information about locations, prices, room types and reviews.
 **Listings can be found on Airbnb archives

 ## Technologies